 Critical Thinking is the act of analyzing facts to come to a thorough understanding of a problem and potentially choose the best solution.
 It is a skill that allows you to make logical and informed decisions to the best of your ability.
+Good critical thinkers can work both independently and with others to solve problems.

-Critical thinking skills are essential in every industry at every career level, from entry-level associates to top executives, and are one of the top skills sought by employers.
+Critical thinking skills are essential in every industry at every career level, from entry-level associates to top executives, and is one of the top skills sought by employers.
 In fact, a report by the Association of American Colleges and Universities revealed that 93% of employers value critical thinking over the candidate's undergraduate degree.
 In many job interviews you may be asked to solve a problem - the interviewer will typically be more interested in the critical thinking steps you follow rather than your solution.